 This step is to provide the applicant with some basic information about the Police Department.
 Personal information is also gathered.
 Some of the information will include, but is not limited to, educational background, employment history, and personal data.

 Data Entry Testing and Observation:

 This step, utilizing CritiCALL, evaluates the ability of an applicant to complete data entry from different sources.
 Multitasking and decision making are also measured.
-Applicants must score 4000 key strokes per hour overall with a minimum of 3000 key strokes per hour for data entry audio to pass the evaluation.
 Once an applicant has passed the CritiCALL evaluation, they will observe in the Communications Center for a two-hour block.

 Applicants who successfully complete the initial screening are scheduled for an oral interview.
 This interview is conducted by members of the Department who are in supervisory and management roles in Communications and in the Office of Professional Standards.

 Once the applicant successfully completes Phase I, they are placed on an applicant register.
 If the applicant is selected, they are given a conditional job offer.
 The final job offer is based on the successful completion of Phase II.

 - Physical examination/drug screening

 If you successfully pass all the steps in Phase II, you are given a final job offer.